-Better Bus SHIFTS into Gear
+Better Bus Network

-Helpful tips for passengers
+Helpful Tips for Passengers

-- A phone call away!
+For real-time Metrobus service updates, please sign up for Transit Alerts or download the Go Miami-Dade Transit mobile app. - We're a phone call away!
 Please call 311 or 305-468-5900 to get one-on-one personal customer service in English, Spanish or Creole, Monday through Friday, 7 a.m. - 7 p.m., and Saturday, 8 a.m. - 5 p.m.

 - Hearing or speech disability?
 Individuals with a hearing or speech disability can call Florida Relay at 711.
 The 311 Contact Center is closed on Sundays and holidays